Julznyc12/AI-Capstone-Threat-Intelligence-Feed/checkpoint2-results/docs/Julian-Silvaerazo-Checkpoint2/Julian-Silvaerazo-checkpoint2-audit.md

 ## Status: AT RISK

-The project has solid component-level functionality and tested handoffs, but full end-to-end automation still needs broader validation for reliability, scaling, and edge-case behavior.
+The project has strong component-level functionality and tested handoffs, but full end-to-end automation still needs broader validation for reliability, scaling, and edge-case behavior.

 ---